Day of Valor: Philippines

 The observance usually is centered on Mount Samat National Shrine in Pilar, Bataan.
 It is usually attended by the President of the Philippines, the Governor of Bataan, the ambassadors of the United States and Japan, and surviving veterans groups.

+The holiday is covered within and serves as the central focus of the Philippine Veterans Week, by virtue of Proclamation No. 466 signed by President Corazon Aquino in 1987.
+The week-long commemoration honors Filipino war veterans who fought during World War II and those who rendered honorable military service in times of war and peace.

+In 1994, due to the unresolved 1993 Bataan gubernatorial recall election, the observance excluded the Bataan governor Tet Garcia from participating in the event, with local officials who are supporters of his opponent, Ding Roman, in the recall election, staying at the foot of Mount Samat.
+President Fidel V. Ramos acknowledged "provincial officials of Bataan", and Teddy Pizarro, the mayor of Pilar, the host town.

 By 2021, there were only 2,952 defenders of Bataan who are still alive.

 2012

 In 2012, the 70th anniversary of the Fall of Bataan was commemorated at Mount Samat Shrine in Pilar, Bataan by some of the over 18,000 still-living Filipino veterans.